 In this post I aim to present in brief the impressive decline of the United Kingdom's naval force (Royal Navy and Royal Fleet Auxiliary) through the last decades as well as the current and the future status of the fleet and its synthesis according to the decisions that have been taken the last years.
 I will not describe all the kind of cuts in the numbers of the various warship categories and craft neither I will expand upon this topic as numerous other very good sites (first of all the savetheroyalnavy.org that its main aim is to put pressure on the UK government to properly resource the RN, others such as the ukarmedforcescommentary.blogspot.com, the britisharmedforcesreview.wordpress.com, the thinkdefence.co.uk, the ukdefencejournal.org.uk and more) have focused and analyze thoroughly this issue and the decline of UK's naval power.
 My main target is to summarize in a simple way the UK's naval power through the last decades by using a variety of infographics, charts and useful information compiled from some good sources.

 is the fourth article about various countries' navies today.
 In these articles, I briefly describe a country's navy

 by reporting the ships in each type/category of warships and by giving a

 nice image where all the types of warships are illustrated and the

 units of its class are reported.
+I include the vessels that will enter in service this year and I have excluded those that are about to be decommissioned.
 I deliberately excluded many classes of

 auxiliary ships; those that they have "0" defence capacity and those